 Congratulations!
 You’ve successfully learned how to budget for a corporate event.
 Even if your resources are limited, or you’re just not sure which items will end up in the final production of your event, completing a line item budget is a great way to see where your money goes so that you can plan accordingly to the best of your knowledge.
 It’s also a great tool to rely on for future events.
 Take the time to complete a budget, and prepare for event planning success.

 Did this resource help?
-If you’re interested in working with an event planner who can handle the details without any hassle, contact one of our event planners today.
+If you’re interested in working with an event planner who can handle managing event budgets without any hassle, contact one of our event planners today.
 Savvy budgeting starts with a solid foundation – we’re here to make sure you get it right the first time.